martinpihrt/OSPy-plugins/plugins/email_notifications_ssl/README.md

 Email Notifications SSL Readme
 ====

+Version 1.1.2 keeps one empty line between independent sections in HTML messages.
+Before adding the optional virtual water-meter section, the plug-in briefly waits for the completed master counter to be stored so the message does not show a transient zero value.

 Only for Python 3+

 This plugin can send E-mails.
 For this plugin you need an E-mail SMTP account as provider.